Adam-Rohde/Adam-Rohde.github.io/Projects.md

 ---
 ### ATP Tennis Match Data Analysis (In Progress)

 We’ll explore ATP match level data from 1991 to 2020.
-Some of the questions we’ll look into include:
+The work will include

-* What is the effect of age on performance and has this changed over time?
-(Interpertable Models)
+* Explore the data.
-* What are the most important features for identifying variation in performance?
-(PCA)
+* Cleaning the data and building a database.
-* How well does previous season’s preformance determine current season preformance?
+* Calculating Elo Ratings.
-* Do players have “hot” streaks where winning begets more winning?
+* Performing simple analyses: Are older players doing better?
+What are the most important statistics for winning?
+How well does previous season’s preformance determine current season preformance?
+How do the results for best-of-three versus best-of-five set matches differ?
+How does handedness effect matchups?
-* Is there more variance in the results for best-of-three versus best-of-five set matches?
-(Does the higher ranked player or player who has done better in head-to-head win more frequently?)
+    * Right now olny the first of these has been explored.
-* How important are first serve percentage, break points saved/won, number of aces, average serve speed, … effect performance?
+* Build models for predicting match winner incorporating player and head-to-head statistics as well as Elo ratings.
-* Are big servers better?
-(Not controlling for other factors)
+    * In process.
-* Do lefties perfrom better against righties or other lefties?
+* Build a web app that provides player profiles, match up predictions, match up histories, Elo ratings, other fun things.

-We’ll also try to build a model for predictinig match winner.
-(Using DL, SVM, and/or XGBoost.)
+    * In process.

 [Repository](https://github.com/Adam-Rohde/ATP-Tennis)